-Tracking the opioid overdose crisis.
-Have Black and White communities in America been affected the same?
+Disparities in the overdose crisis?
+A comparison of Black and White communities in America

-Since the late 1990s, the United States has been experiencing an unprecedented overdose crisis driven primarily by opioids.
-Understanding how racial-ethnic groups may be differentially affected by this public health crisis is key to tailoring support and services.
-This study compared opioid overdose death rates between Black and White Americans from the beginning of the overdose crisis in 1999 to 2018.
+In light of the escalating opioid crisis, understanding how racial-ethnic groups may be differentially affected is key to tailoring support and services.
+This study compared overdose death rates between Black and White Americans across time from 1999 to 2018.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?